Back to All Events

 Vanessa Riboloni

-Vanessa is Professional Capabilities and Insight Manager at the Chartered Insurance Institute, where she leads research initiatives that to support the development of professional standards, good practice and advocacy across the insurance and financial planning sectors.
+Vanessa is Head of Research and Insight at the Chartered Insurance Institute, where she leads research initiatives that to support the development of professional standards, good practice and advocacy across the insurance and financial planning sectors.
 She manages the All-Party Parliamentary Group on Insurance and Financial Services, facilitating policy dialogue between sector and government.
 She leads CII’s Road to Consumer Trust programme of roundtables and thought leadership that brings together regulators, consumer advocates, academia, and sector experts to advance sector good practice, with a particular emphasis on consumer vulnerability.

 James Edmonds